osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 <span class="twiki-macro DOC_STATUS_TABLE"></span>
 **Purpose**: The purpose of this document is to provide Hadoop based SE administrators the information on how to prepare, install and validate the SE.

-<span class="twiki-macro INCLUDE" section="Header">Trash/DocumentationTeam/DocConventions</span> <span class="twiki-macro INCLUDE" section="CommandLine">Trash/DocumentationTeam/DocConventions</span>
+!!! warning

-<span class="twiki-macro WARNING"></span> If you are installing Hadoop/Bestman from OSG 3.1, you will need to use [this](Documentation.Release3.InstallHadoopSE) guide instead.
+    If you are installing Hadoop/Bestman from OSG 3.1, you will need to use [this](Documentation.Release3.InstallHadoopSE) guide instead.
 This guide details installing Hadoop 2.0 from the OSG 3.2 repositories.

 Preparation
 ===========